plebbit/roadmap/README.md

 - [ ] Add markdown XSS examples in content mock
 - [ ] Make list of warnings and display them randomly in feeds, e.g. warn that subplebbits can be hacked and display scams.
 Maybe have a removable sticky with a list of common scams
 - [ ] Embed IPFS webui inside the electron app in the settings or profile page
+- [ ] Notification count in ( ) and post.title in meta title
+- [ ] Web of trust recommendations from authors, i.e. look at the authors I upvote and find the subs they post in and recommend them
+- [ ] Playlist with autoplay for video/audio

 ## `plebbit-react-hooks`